 The Truth About Childbirth Pain Management

-More than 60% of women in labor receive an epidural, yet epidurals are misunderstood modalities of pain management.
+More than 60 percent of women in labor receive an epidural, yet epidurals are misunderstood modalities of pain management.
 Anesthesiologist Nicole Higgins, MD, Northwestern Medicine Prentice Women’s Hospital, shares science-backed facts in the face of epidural myths.

 Myth No. 1: They will cause permanent back pain